We manage native woodland of global significance, particularly in the West Highlands and Argyll.

 Since then, we’ve thinned or felled conifers, cleared invasive shrubs, and reduced grazing by deer and livestock.
 Where we don’t think woodland will regenerate naturally, we’ve planted native trees.

-However, we’ve had to make the changes gradually so there are no sudden changes to humidity, and the species that live there have time to respond and become more robust.
+Whenever we can, we try to make the changes gradually so there are no sudden changes to humidity, and the species that live there have time to respond and become more robust.

 What we’re trying to achieve in the long term is a positive balance between ancient woodland sites and new areas of native woodland.
 As a result, we predict the landscape will be even more diverse... and more beautiful.